 Ruth is a founding member of the Association of Architectural Educators, which also organises an annual international peer-reviewed conference for architectural educators.
 She is also the founding Chief Editor of its peer-reviewed journal, Charrette.

-Firstly the work of PS2 pssquared.org PS2 is a voluntary arts organisation based in central Belfast.
+This is addressed firstly through a long standing collaboration with PS2 pssquared.org a voluntary arts organisation based in central Belfast.
 Morrow has been curatorial advisor to PS2 since its foundation, 2004, collaborating with the Director, Peter Mutschler, and co-curating projects that occur ‘beyond’ PS2’s premises.
 Her role in these outside projects is to ensure an informed, critical and spatial approach; bring funding and networks; and analyse and theorise outcomes.
 Hence PS2’s practice is lead by and becomes the context for research.
 PS2 is part of an EU-wide network of engaged practitioners and partnered on the EU funded research network: Rhyzom: A Collaborative network for local cultural production and trans-local dissemination.

-Secondly through Street Society, a pedagogical and research-based week-long annual action involving students from across UG and PGT Archtiecture, Music, and Anthropology in locations beyond the university.
-In 2016 and 2017, Street Society has contributed to the Urban Village Initiative , (a headline action within the NI Executive’s Together Building a United Community (TBUC) strategy) in terms of offering a means of community consultation and engagement.
-Street Society not only addresses issues of urban dereliction and deprivation but also demonstrates a new approach to support social inclusion.
+Secondly through Street Society and Street Studio, a pedagogical and research-based studio involving students from across UG and PGT Architecture, Music, and Anthropology in locations beyond the university.
+In 2016 and 2017 Street Society contributed to the Urban Village Initiative , (a headline action within the NI Executive’s Together Building a United Community (TBUC) strategy) in terms of offering a means of community consultation and engagement.
+In Autumn 2017, UV team sponsored a semester-long Design Studio: Street Studio, as part of a pre-briefing exercise for a 'transformational ' site in Derry/ Londonderry.

 Ruth runs Design Studio in the MArch Course for both year 1 and year 2 masters students.
 She also contributes to other modules in undergraduate and postgraduate architecture courses.